ghc-proposals/ghc-proposals/proposals/0000-no-toplevel-field-selectors.rst

 --------------------

 - How exactly should the implementation look like?
-- How should the differentiation on TH work?
-There now needs to be a different function to look up a selector function and a regular function via `Name`.
+- Which order of arguments in the new TH function?

 Implementation Plan